gui11aume/neuronal_activity/README.md

 Code discipline is about addressing the XYZ problem: nobody really knows what the real problems are.

-### No Exceptions
+### Unexpected Behaviors are Issues

-Fixing all the issues in a codebase is unrealistic, but the code should behave as expected all the time.
-The only principle of code discipline is that there should be no exceptions.
-Any unexpected behavior should be treated as a bug and fixed.
+To mitigate the XYZ problem, all unexpected behaviors must be treated as issues.
+Every exception, odd behavior, unexpected result or running time, edge case, etc. must be documented in a Github issue.

 ## Pre-commit Hooks